Lakthinda/ExamResultsLister/README.md

 with ViewModel objects.

 - Use AspNetCoreRateLimit to limit number of calls received from same IP for a sepcified period of times (2s)

+- ExamResultsLister.API.Test project is created using Moq and NUnit